carbon-design-system/roadmap/README.md

 ## Disclaimer

 Any statement in this repository that is not purely historical is considered a forward-looking statement.
-The forward-looking product roadmap does not represent a commitment, guarantee, obligation or promise to deliver any product or feature, or to deliver any product and feature by any particular date, and is intended to outline the general development plans.
+The forward-looking roadmap does not represent a commitment, guarantee, obligation or promise to deliver any library or service, or to deliver anything by any particular date, and is intended to outline the general design and development plans.